katedobroth/test-doc/_sections/manage_cloud_sockets.md

 You can set up cloud sockets with endpoints in any of these components:

-* __Data Lake or Data Mart__.

-    Example: Allow access to a tool such as Flume through a second Cazena gateway port.
+* __Data Lake or Data Mart__: This type of custom cloud socket could be used, for example, to allow access to a tool such as Flume through a second Cazena gateway port.

-* __Enterprise__

-    Example: Set up a custom Enterprise cloud socket to move data from an enterprise server into the datacloud using Sqoop.
+* __Enterprise__: An enterprise cloud socket could be used, for example, to move data from an enterprise server into the datacloud using Sqoop.

-* __AppCloud__

-    Example: Install Streamsets on an App Cloud node, and then create a custom cloud socket that allows access to that endpoint.
-The AppCloud allows you to deploy any tool (e.g., analytics, machine learning, or proprietary algorithms), with secure access to data in the cloud.
+* __AppCloud__:  The AppCloud allows you to deploy any tool (e.g., analytics, machine learning, or proprietary algorithms), with secure access to data in the cloud.
+An example use would be to install Streamsets on an App Cloud node, and then create a custom cloud socket that allows access to that endpoint.

 ## Example: Enterprise Cloud Socket {#create_enterprise_socket}